Ireland says second major tobacco firm threatens legal action

-CASTLEBAR, Ireland Ireland said a second major cigarette manufacturer, Imperial Tobacco Group IMT.L, has threatened legal action against the government over plans for a law requiring them to sell cigarettes in plain packets.
+CASTLEBAR, Ireland Feb 21 Ireland said a second major cigarette manufacturer, Imperial Tobacco Group, has threatened legal action against the government over plans for a law requiring them to sell cigarettes in plain packets.

 The minister who has designed the legislation, James Reilly, said Japan Tobacco and Imperial Tobacco had written to his department and that one of the firms demanded he tell them in writing by this week that Dublin would not proceed with the law.